 Depression is a widespread mental health disorder that impacts nearly all demographics.
 Its many symptoms can impede a person’s ability to function in social settings, at work, and in school, although it can manifest in many different ways.
 To fully demonstrate what this condition entails and how it affects its patients, this article will focus on the most important depression statistics and data.
 Hopefully then, readers will understand its prevalence, how effectively it’s treated, who it affects, and how it impacts the world today.

-An Overview of Important Depression Facts and Statistics
+An Overview of Important Depression Facts and Statistics for 2020

 Depression Facts and Stats: Prevalence

 1. Millions of adults will experience depression at some point in their lives.

 After all, there are many different types of depression, just as there are several ways it can impact someone’s life.
 Because the symptoms and the degree of the health disorder can vary, it’s important that people seek out a medical professional for a proper diagnosis.

 2. Bipolar disorder affects around 2.8% of the US population.

 (National Institute of Mental Health)